jmichault/ipcam-100-dok/en/index.md

-## What doesn't work in alternative firmware:
+## What is not carried out in the alternative firmware:

 * sound system